June-Skeeter/GEOS270_Syllabus/docs/Overview.md

 # Final Project

-The final project will be assigned with Module 6.
+The final project will be assigned with Module 5.
 The project is a group assignment that will be completed in groups of two to four.
-You may only work on the project alone if you get approval.
+You may only work on the project alone **only** if you get approval.
 GIS is a collaborative discipline and your project should be done with a group unless special circumstances necessitate otherwise.

 # Final Exam